Teaching Artists

 Mark Andrist

 Mark Andrist has been a professional working musician since he was fourteen years old, and he is grateful for the opportunities he has had to perform, write, teach, and direct all over the world.
+Mark is Music Director for ArtStream Theatre Companies and Cabarets.
 His younger sister is the inspiration for his commitment to ArtStream, an individual who has lived her life refusing to allow her disabilities to steal her joy.

 Mark Andrist